OrigamiDream/OrigamiDream/README.md

 🧠 I am trying to figure out main principles of human brain connectome.

-📖 I have developed sLLMs which are specialized in Medicine, and outperformed ChatGPT.
+📖 I have developed sLLMs which are specialized in Medicine, and **outperformed ChatGPT**.

-😎 I am a Moderator with Helpful Medal on the Largest [TensorFlow Discord](https://discord.gg/KNm5Epj) community in the world.
+😎 I am a **Moderator with Helpful Medal** on the Largest [TensorFlow Discord](https://discord.gg/KNm5Epj) community in the world.

 ## Careers
 - `2015.07 ~ 2019.02` 🤩 : Serving a Minecraft server platform, as known as [**Avis Games**](https://namu.wiki/w/아르카%20네트워크/아비스%20게임즈?rev=106) during my teenage years for fun.